centreon/centreon-documentation/versioned_docs/version-22.04/connect/openid.md

 - **Contact template** : select a [contact template](../monitoring/basic-objects/contacts-templates.md)  that will be applied to newly imported users.
   This allows in particular to manage the default configuration of the [notifications](../alerts-notifications/notif-configuration.md).
-- **Email attribute** : defines which of the variables returned by **Introspection Token Endpoint** or **User Information Endpoint** must be used to get user's email address.
+- **Email attribute** : defines which of the variables returned by **Introspection Token Endpoint** or **User Information Endpoint** must be used to get the user's email address.
 - **Fullname attribute** : defines which of the variables returned by **Introspection Token Endpoint** or **User Information Endpoint** must be used to get user full name.